dtaylor6/dedeluxify-backend/README.md

 </div>

 ## About
-This repository contains the source code for the backend of [dedeluxify](https://github.com/dtaylor6/dedeluxify).
+This repository contains the source code for the Express backend app of [dedeluxify](https://github.com/dtaylor6/dedeluxify).

 ### Technologies